-Participants talk of the impact that mental health issues can have on business performance,
+Participants talk of the impact that mental health issues can have on business performance, productivity and efficiency in general terms:

 '[Performance] dropped off, definitely [...] if someone is...I don't know...not able to complete as much work as before or is...or is out of the office.
 You know is not coming into work at all, then yes, that very does...that very much does sort of increase the workload on the other people.'